Moon Chae-won: 2012–present: Acclaim

 Moon then took on the leading female role in MBC's thriller Goodbye Mr. Black in 2016, her first television series in three years.
 The same year, Moon left her former agency MS Team Entertainment and signed with Namoo Actors.

 In 2017, Moon was cast in the Korean adaption of the American crime drama Criminal Minds.
 The same year, Moon was cast in the period film Feng Shui, the third installment of the "divining art trilogy" by Han Jae-rim.

 In 2018, Moon starred in the romantic fantasy drama Tale of Fairy.

 In 2020, Moon was cast in the thriller melodrama Flower of Evil, reuniting with Criminal Minds co-star Lee Joon-gi.

 In 2021, Moon joined the cast of the comedy film No Kids alongside Kwon Sang-woo.
 Later in November 2021, Moon signed with YNK Entertainment after the expiration of her contract with the original agency.
 In December 2021, Moon participated in Korea's first audio drama Floor with Lee Je-hoon and Jeong Jun-ha.

 In 2023, Moon made her return to the small screen with the SBS drama Payback: Money and Power, her return to terrestrial television in seven years since 2016.
 Later in the year in April, Moon made a special appearance in the SBS drama Taxi Driver 2.

 In March 2025, Moon signed with new agency Blitzway Studios.

 Ambassadorship

 In January 2012, Moon was appointed as an honorary prosecutor by the Supreme Prosecutors' Office for building social reputation and trust with the public, alongside Lee Min-ho.

+Personal life

+On April 15, 2026, it was confirmed that Moon would marry her non-celebrity boyfriend in June.
+Moon married on June 28, 2026.